End of Shareholder Proposal Process as We Know It?

 Part of the Financial CHOICE Act 2.0 would change the shareholder submission process significantly.

-In February, Jeb Hensarling, Chair of the House Financial Services Committee, submitted a memo to the Committee’s Leadership Team outlining the proposed changes from the original Financial CHOICE Act.
+In February, Jeb Hensarling, Chair of the House Financial Services Committee, submitted a memo to the Committee’s Leadership Team outlining proposed changes from the original Financial CHOICE Act.
 One of the provisions sought to dramatically change the shareholder proposal and resubmission process.
-Little details were provided at the time.
+Few details were provided at the time.
 We now have clarity.

-CHOICE 2.0 would also require the SEC to raise the resubmission thresholds:
+The revised Act would also require the SEC to raise the resubmission thresholds:

 - if proposed once in the last five years, the proposal could be excluded if the vote in favor was less than 6%;

 - if proposed twice and the vote in favor on the last submission was less than 15%; and